ecmwf/earthkit-data/docs/guide/targets/to_target.rst

   :param bool append:  If True, the files are opened in append mode.
   :param data: specify the data to write.
 Cannot be set when :func:`to_target` is called on a data object.
   :param encoder: The encoder to use to encode the data.
 When it is a str, the encoder is looked up in
-    the available :ref:`encoders`.
-When None, the encoder type will be determined from the data to write (if possible) or from the :class:`Target` properties.
-When a suitable encoder cannot be instantiated raises ValueError.
+    the available :ref:`encoders <encoders>`.
+When None, the encoder type will be determined from the data to write (if possible), from the target file suffix or from the :class:`Target` properties.
+When a suitable encoder cannot be instantiated a ValueError is raised.
   :type encoder: str, :py:class:`Encoder`, None
   :param template: The template to be used by the encoder.
   :type template: obj, None